-In 2012, the performance /GCSE results of Lancashire Children Looked After (CLA) at Year 11 (age 16) improved on 2011 results by an average of nearly 4% (over all GCSE achievements), and were better than had been predicted by Fischer Family Trust (FFT provides predicted pupil GCSE grades based on prior attainments and achievements) given the profile of needs of the 93 young people who were tracked.
+In 2012, the performance /GCSE results of Lancashire Children Looked After at Year 11 (age 16) improved on 2011 results by an average of nearly 4% (over all GCSE achievements), and were better than had been predicted by Fischer Family Trust (FFT provides predicted pupil GCSE grades based on prior attainments and achievements) given the profile of needs of the 93 young people who were tracked.

-Similar progress was made by Lancashire CLA who are educated out of the county, though substantially more CLA educated in Lancashire achieved 5 GCSE grades A -C than CLA educated out of county.
+Similar progress was made by Lancashire CLA who are educated out of the county, though substantially more CLA educated in Lancashire achieved 5 GCSE grades A\ -C than CLA educated out of county.

-However data analysis: Virtual School for CLA - Report on Attainments and Achievements of CLA 2011- 2012 (first year of collation and analysis) regarding the influences and barriers associated with Year 11 CLA educational attainment and achievement are discussed below:

-a) Special educational Needs
+Sue also presented data analysis from the Virtual School for CLA - Report on Attainments and Achievements of CLA 2011- 2012 (first year of collation and analysis) regarding the influences and barriers associated with Year 11 CLA educational, attainment and achievement as follows a) Special Educational Needs b) Stability of Care Placement

-- 25% of the 93 pupils had identified Special Educational Needs and were not predicted or entered for 5 GCSEs +English and Maths. - 11 pupils were not entered for any GCSEs . - All CLA pupils experiencing Special Educational Needs made excellent progress in relation to the individual educational targets set at their SEN Annual Statement Review or Individual Education Plan Review.
+- 25% of the 93 pupils had identified Special Educational Needs and were not predicted or entered for 5 GCSEs +English and Maths. - 11 pupils were not entered for any GCSEs. - All CLA pupils experiencing Special Educational Needs made excellent progress in relation to the individual educational targets set at their SEN Annual Statement Review or Individual Education Plan Review.